alpha-dragon-org/dragon-module4-clusterAnalysis/README.md

 ### Data To Fetch

 - **Total % in active clusters:**
-  The total amount of token supply actively held, in wallets that transferred the token or SOL with one another.
+  The total amount of token supply actively held, in wallets that transferred the token or SOL between themselves.
   **Example Output:** `14.7`

 - **Metadata for each active cluster**

+  - **% active in cluster**
+  The amount of token supply actively held within the cluster, as defined [above](#intro-to-dragon-data-modules).
+There may be multiple values to fetch, depending on the total # of active clusters.
+  **Example Output:** `3.5`

   - **# of wallets in cluster**
   The number of distinct wallets within the cluster.
 There may be multiple values to fetch, depending on the total # of active clusters.
   **Example Output:** `4`

-  - **% active in cluster**
-  The amount of token supply actively held within the cluster.
-There may be multiple values to fetch, depending on the total # of active clusters.
-  **Example Output:** `3.5`

   - **Cluster type**
-  The type of cluster could be 1 of 3 options: SOL cluster, Token cluster, or Combo.
-Combo could mean that wallet A sends SOL to wallet B and also sends the token of interest to wallet C. In this scenario, wallets A, B, and C would be considered 1 cluster, and we aggregate the % of token held between the 3 of them.
+  Could be 1 of 3 options: `SOL cluster`, `Token cluster`, or `Combo`. `Combo` could mean that Wallet A sends SOL to Wallet B and also sends the token of interest to Wallet C. In this scenario, wallets A, B, and C would be considered 1 cluster, and we would aggregate the % of token held between the 3 of them.
   **Example Output:** `Combo`

 - **Metadata for each inactive cluster**